Lets give a short and quick overview of Rich client customization.

 1. Create a custom item business object.

-2. In the Business Objects view, open the item revision business object (for example, A4_MyItemRevision), click the Properties tab, and create the custom persistent properties you want to display in the panel,
+2. In the Business Objects view, open the item revision business object (for example, A4_MyItemRevision), click the Properties tab,

 3. Set the Enabled property constant to True for each of the new properties